build-on-aws/content/tutorials/real-time-sentiment-analysis-with-kafka-and-sagemaker/index.md

 ### Input data generation

 We recommend you use [JavaScript-based data generator](https://github.com/Aiven-Labs/mastodon-to-kafka) to get a stream of social media data.
-However, you can also stream any other data that you want to perform analysis on, just make sure to adjust the property names in teh code.
+However, you can also stream any other data that you want to perform analysis on, just make sure to adjust the property names in the code.

 ## Step 2 - Set up Sagemaker and a Jupiter Notebook